1 Queen's Road: A Unique Proposition

 Our iconic head office is also deeply integrated into the social fabric of Hong Kong.
 The building is a rallying point for community engagement — hosting cultural installations and public celebrations.
 The plaza bustles with activity and provides a welcome, traffic-free thoroughfare to link Queen’s Road and Des Voeux Road.
 Stephen and Stitt, the bronze lion sculptures guarding our entrance, are symbolic landmarks of the city’s security and prosperity.
 Passers-by rub their paws for good luck and tourists take photographs for posterity.

-Recent aerial footage of the building
+Recent aerial footage of the building (no audio)

 A building for tomorrow

 1 Queen’s Road is far more than a banking office.
 It’s an architectural manifesto, an engineering milestone, and a cultural landmark.
 Through bold structural advancements, environmental foresight, and civic gesture, Norman Foster crafted a building that still defines Hong Kong’s skyline.
-It embodies the bank’s openness and innovation, and the city’s spirit of ambition and resilience., With its enduring plaza life and public role, the building stands as an exemplar of how architecture at its best can transcend function and enter the realm of collective memory.
+It embodies the bank’s openness and innovation, and the city’s spirit of ambition and resilience.
+With its enduring plaza life and public role, the building stands as an exemplar of how architecture at its best can transcend function and enter the realm of collective memory.

 Click the links below to explore parts one and two of this trilogy.